 You may not have believed that statement before, but when it comes to diamonds it’s really true!
 Did you know that there is actually no such thing as a diamond’s “carat size?”
 A diamond’s carat actually refers to the weight of the diamond, rather than the size!
 So instead of worrying about how many carats the diamond is, you’re better off focusing on the cut of the diamond.
 The cut determines how the stone catches the light.
 When the diamond has a better quality cut, the stone is more brilliant and therefore gives the impression of being larger than it actually is.

 The shape of the diamond has a huge influence on how big the rock looks.
 If you want to increase the size of the diamond, or rather the size that the diamond appears to be, consider the diamond shape.
-For a more noticeable stone which seems bigger than it is, go for an elongated, fancy shape such as emerald, marquise, or pear.
+For a more noticeable stone which seems bigger than it is, go for an elongated, fancy shape such as oval, emerald, marquise, or pear.
 If you put a 1 carat round diamond next to a 1 carat emerald-cut diamond, the emerald shape will appear larger and can cost substantially less.

 There’s a reason why halos are such a popular choice for brides today.
 Halos consist of tiny diamonds surrounding the larger, center stone, creating the illusion of one very big diamond.
 Plus, they’re beautiful and extra sparkly!

 Adding two smaller side stones to either side of the larger center diamond will bring out the center stone, and enhance the ring’s beauty as a whole.
 Think of the side-stones as the performers who open before the big show!
 They’ll create a grand, luminous effect for the main act – the center diamond.